What is Chiropractic?

-Chiropractic appeals neither to drugs or surgery: the methods used are mainly manual.
-The chiropractor makes adjustments of the spine and extremities: hips, ankles, wrists, shoulders, etc. These adjustments allow the body to correct its imbalances by releasing muscle tension, allowing to heal faster and withstand stress more effectively.
+Chiropractic care uses a holistic approach without the use of drugs or surgeries; the methods used are mainly manual.
+The chiropractor makes adjustments of the spine and extremities: hips, ankles, wrists, shoulders, etc. These adjustments allow the body to correct its imbalances by releasing muscle tension, allowing to heal faster.

 When Chiropractic Can Help?

-You can consult a chiropractor in case of pain, whatever its origin, after a shock, traumatic or not, in times of stress, or simply to check the condition of your spine.
+You can consult a chiropractor in case of pain, whatever its origin, after an injury, in times of stress, or simply to check the condition of your spine.

 Chiropractic is for everyone, from newborn to the elderly through athletes and pregnant women.

 Chiropractic is extremely beneficial for athletes of all disciplines and levels.
 The strain on the body during intense training or during competitions can often cause pain and imbalance.
-Chiropractic allows athletes to resist injury and help the body stay balanced for optimum performance.
+Chiropractic helps the body stay balanced for optimum performance.

 Chiropractic care can prevent some effects on the body related to pregnancy and childbirth.
 There is no risk for both the mother and the unborn child.

 Chiropractic is also very suitable for children from birth to adolescence.
 During growth, the body is constantly changing and regular chiropractic care help to prevent some of the imbalances of the body.
-Chiropractic can also help solve some common disorders of childhood such as chronic ear infections, colic or spit.
+Chiropractic can also help solve some common disorders of childhood such as chronic ear infections or colic.

 As an adult, whether you are active or not, chiropractic helps you eliminate imbalances in the body created by stress or injury.
 This also prevents the reappearance of some injuries.